radasko1/react-farm-game/docs.md

 - create Task Window component
 - create Task List component
 - create Task component
+- create Store Window component
+- create Store List component
+- create Store Item component

 - check how should be named components in React

+- check performance, if there's anything to improve or rewrite

+- is there special place to have requests?

 # Documentation